Home » What causes deficiency of sodium?

 If you experience symptoms of sodium deficiency, it’s important to consult with a healthcare professional to determine the cause and receive proper treatment.

-ALSO READ : What happens if vitamin K is low?
+ALSO READ : What happens when your vitamin B12 is low?

 When Should I See a Doctor?